tdenewiler/CV/README.md

 This is a repository that contains my up-to-date CV in LaTeX.

-You can find the live versions of the CV on http://cv.raphink.info
+You can find the live versions of the CV on http://denewiler.us

+This repository was forked from https://github.com/raphink/CV.

 # How to build